citp/privacy-policy-historical/g/ge/geo/geology.com.md

 ## Privacy Policy and Security Statements

 Geology.com provides information about geology and earth science to visitors without charge.
 No log-in is required and we do not passively collect information from our visitors that would personally identify them in any way.
-Any information that would personally identify a visitor is typed into our website voluntarily by the visitor.
+Any information that would personally identify a visitor is transmitted to us directly by the visitor - such as in an email message or shopping cart transaction.

 #### Visitor Information Logged